Adam-Isaak-dev/Adam-Isaak-dev.github.io/_posts/2020-11-27-writing-task-7.md

 Then *voilà* my website has launched.
 After polishing it up a bit more I have what is now before you.

 ## Conclusion
 That is the overview of my process from start to finish.
 Beginning with selecting a web service, followed up by some experimentation that led me to use Jekyll.
-Next up was setting the website up, then it was customizing it and adding content.
+Next was setting the website up, then it was customizing it and adding content.
 Before ending with launching the site through GitHub Pages.

 > *Splash Image by [200 Degrees](https://pixabay.com/users/200degrees-2051452/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1653351) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1653351)*